Outline of Course Content:

 Additional links will be provided to supplementary reading materials and other courses which are similar in spirit to this course.

-Most of the following material is based on the policy followed by Prof. Samuel Wagstaff when this course was offered earlier.
+Most of the following material is based on the policy followed by Prof. Samuel Wagstaff in his cryptography courses.

 Students may ask the instructor questions by email.

 These email questions will be answered as soon as possible.

 Students may leave and enter the class room during class, but should try to do so quietly.

 Cell phones should be turned off during class.